-Confidentiality and information security are key elements of our professional responsibilities.
+Confidentiality, information security and data protection are key elements of our professional responsibilities.
 Misuse or loss of confidential client information or personal data may expose the firm to legal proceedings and it may also impact our reputation.

-The firm's Chief Operating Officer, Paul Tuite, is the TLT member responsible for information security.
+The firm's Chief Operating Officer, Paul Tuite, is the TLT member responsible for information protection, and he is also the firm's Chief Data Officer.